 Much fitful, spurious humility is seen among professed Christians.
 Some, determined to conquer self, place themselves as low as possible; but they try only in their own strength, and the next wave of praise or flattery carries them up out of sight.
-They are not willing to submit wholly to God, and he can not work through them.
-Take no glory whatever to yourself.
+They are not willing to submit wholly to God, and he can not work through Take no glory whatever to yourself.
 Do not work with a divided mind, trying to serve God and self at the same time.
 Keep self out of sight.
 Let your words lead the weary and heavy-laden to Jesus, the compassionate Saviour.
 Work as seeing him who is at your right hand, ready to give you strength for service.
 Your only safety is in entire dependence upon Christ.

 God honors those who humble themselves before him.
-Moses, disheartened by the discontent and murmuring of the people he was leading into the land of promise, pleaded with God for The grace of humility should be the assurance of his presence, saying : " See, thou sayest unto me, Bring up this people; and thou hast not let me can find no place in the work of God. know whom thou wilt send with me.
+Moses, disheartened by the discontent and murmuring of the people he was leading into the land of promise, pleaded with God for The grace of humility should be the assurance of his presence, saying: "See, thou sayest unto me, Bring up this people; and thou hast not let me can find no place in the work of God. know whom thou wilt send with me.
 Yet thou hast said, I know thee by name, and thou hast also found grace in my sight.
 Now therefore, I pray thee, if I have found grace in thy sight, show me now thy way, that I may know thee, that I may find grace in thy sight: and consider that this nation is thy people."
 And the Lord said, "My presence shall go with thee, and I will give thee rest."

 Encouraged by the assurance of God's presence, Moses drew still nearer, and ventured to ask for still further blessings.
 "I beseech thee," he said, "show me thy glory."
-Think you that God reproved Moses for his presumption ?--- No, indeed.
-Moses did not make this request from idle curiosity.
+Think you that God reproved Moses for his presumption?-No, indeed. did not make this request from idle curiosity.
 He had an object in view.
 He saw that in his own strength he could not do the work of God acceptably.
 He knew that if he could obtain a clear view of the glory of God, he would be enabled to go forward in his important mission, not in his own strength, but in the strength of the Lord God Almighty.
 His whole soul was drawn out after God; he longed to know more of him, that he might feel the divine presence near in every emergency or perplexity.
 It was not selfishness that led Moses to ask for a sight of the glory of God.
-His only object was a desire better to honor his Maker,

-God knows the thoughts and intents that he may impart rich blessings to his faithful servant.
-He answered will be hidden in the cleft of the rock, thee; and I will be gracious to whom I will be gracious, and will show mercy on whom I will show mercy.
-And he said, Thou canst not see my there is a place by me, and thou shalt stand upon a rock: and it shall come to pass, while my glory passeth by, that I will put thee in a cleft of the rock, and will cover thee with my hand while I pass by."
+His only object was a desire better to honor his Maker, thee; and I will be gracious to whom I will be gracious, and will show mercy on whom I will show mercy.
+And he said, Thou canst not see my and live.
+And the Lord said, Behold, there is a place by me, and thou shalt stand upon a rock: and it shall come to pass, while my glory passeth by, that I will put thee in a cleft of the rock, and will cover thee with my hand while I pass by."
 "And the Lord descended in the cloud, and stood with him there, and proclaimed the name of the Lord.
 And the Lord passed by before him, and proclaimed, The Lord, The Lord God, merciful and gracious, long-suffering, and abundant in goodness and truth."